History of the Spanish clitic pronouns

 (10) Ca la mugier pare al Rey. la mugier le aduze a uida.

-The variation indicated by (9) versus (10) can perhaps be linked to the fact that Old Spanish (like modern Spanish) was a null subject language, which implies that the true syntactic subject is frequently an unpronounced subject pronoun rather than an overt linguistic element.
-If that was the case in (9), the preverbal phrase ell Emperador would turn out not to be the true syntactic subject, but rather a left-peripheral topic, resumed by an unpronounced subject pronoun; i.e. the meaning would be ‘And the emperor, he received it . . .’.
-Under that analysis, pronominal enclisis would be expected.
-The supposition as regards (10) would then be that, in the latter type of case, the apparent subject is the true syntactic subject and not a left-peripheral topic, with proclisis following accordingly.
-For a more detailed discussion, including quantitative data, of clitic linearization with preverbal subjects in Old Spanish, see Mackenzie 2019 (pp. 87–89 and p.
+The variation seen in (9) and (10) may be linked to the fact that Old Spanish—like modern Spanish—was a null subject language, implying that the true syntactic subject was often an unpronounced subject pronoun rather than an overt linguistic element.
+If that was the case in (9), then the preverbal phrase ell Emperador would not be the true syntactic subject, but rather a left-peripheral topic resumed by an unpronounced subject pronoun—i.e. the meaning would be: ‘And the emperor, he received it...’.
+Under that analysis, enclisis would be expected.
+The assumption in (10), by contrast, would be that the apparent subject is the true syntactic subject and not a left-peripheral topic, with proclisis following accordingly.
+For a more detailed discussion, including quantitative data, on clitic linearization with preverbal subjects in Old Spanish, see Mackenzie 2019 (pp. 87–89 and p.
 95).

-Summing up the discussion so far, the restriction on the medieval clitic pronoun in finite main clauses (over and above the requirement that it be linearly adjacent to the finite verb) was essentially that it could not be the first element in the core of the clause, i.e. excluding peripheral items such as sentence-initial topics, framing adverbials and the like.
+Summing up the discussion so far, the restriction on the medieval clitic pronoun in finite main clauses (beyond the requirement that it be linearly adjacent to the finite verb) was essentially that it could not be the first element in the core of the clause—i.e. excluding peripheral items such as sentence-initial topics, framing adverbials and the like.
 There is, however, no general agreement as to why this was the case.
-One plausible conjecture would be that the syntax-driven pattern of clitic placement that can be observed in the high Middle Ages was the residue of an ealier stage in the language’s evolution, late spoken Latin, say, or pre-literary Spanish, during which the weak pronouns were, by hypothesis, inherently enclitic or ‘left-leaning’.
-In this view, they originally had to attach phonologically to a host expression, not necessarily the verb, to their left.
-Over time, this constraint lost its phonological basis, but the requirement for there to be a word or phrase to the clitic’s left persisted, although reinterpreted in syntactic terms, i.e. with phonological attachment between the clitic and the expression to its left being superseded by structural proximity.
+One plausible conjecture is that the syntax-driven pattern of clitic placement observable in the high Middle Ages was a residue of an earlier stage in the language’s evolution—late spoken Latin, say, or pre-literary Spanish—during which weak pronouns were, by hypothesis, inherently enclitic or ‘left-leaning’.
+On this view, they originally had to attach phonologically to a host expression (not necessarily the verb) to their left.
+Over time, this constraint lost its phonological basis, but the requirement for a word or phrase to the clitic’s left persisted, reinterpreted in syntactic terms—with phonological attachment being replaced by structural proximity.

 The conjunction et, y, e, &

-Many clauses in the Old Spanish manuscripts are introduced by et, y, e or &, all meaning ‘and’.
-When such clauses are not part of a larger subordinate clause, they behave exactly like independent sentences as regards clitic linearization, although the coordinating conjunction itself is invisible to the linearization algorithm.
-This invisibility is a consequence of the fact that words meaning ‘and’ are coordinating conjunctions, implying that they are syntactically external to the constituents which they link together.
-Pronominal enclisis was thus mandatory (to begin with, at least) in main clauses in which proclisis would bring the clitic into direct adjacency with et, y, e or &:
+Many clauses in the Old Spanish manuscripts are introduced by et, y, e, or &, all meaning ‘and’.
+When such clauses are not part of a larger subordinate clause, they behave just like independent sentences with respect to clitic linearization, although the coordinating conjunction itself is invisible to the linearization algorithm.
+This invisibility arises from the fact that words meaning ‘and’ are coordinating conjunctions, meaning they are syntactically external to the constituents they link.
+As a result, enclisis was mandatory (at least initially) in main clauses where proclisis would have placed the clitic directly after et, y, e, or &:

 (11) Et fizieron les y luego en valladolit las bodas.